 FAQs

+How good is a 1000 rating in chess?
 A rating of 1000 means you’re still in the beginner’s level.
 On reaching 1.5k+, you will be considered as a strong player at local chess clubs.
 Only after crossing the 2000+ mark, you’re ready to play in international tournaments.

+What does ELO stand for?
 Even though ELO or Elo is mostly written in caps, it’s not an abbreviation.
 It refers to a rating system–ELO rating system, which was invented by Arpad Elo.
 So, ELO doesn’t stand for anything.
 It’s the name of the inventor of the ELO rating system.

+Does chess increase IQ?
 Even though highly-rated chess players have more than average IQ, there’s no proper study that says that chess increases IQ.
 FYI, Magnus Carlsen’s IQ is around 190 and Judith Polgar’s is 170.